skagedal/blog.skagedal.tech/jekyll/_posts/2023-01-01-writing-a-habit-tracker.md

 ---
 layout: post
 title:  "Writing a habit tracker, part 1: Setting up some tools"
+summary: "First post of the Habit Tracker series, starting with my New Year's resolution to spend at least 30 minutes outside daily, transitioning into a technical walkthrough of setting up a habit tracking app backend using PostgreSQL and Java on my Digital Ocean Ubuntu server"
 ---

 It's a new year and, as such, the time to try to form new habits.
 The time to fail to maintain those habits comes later (mid-January at the latest).
 But let's not be cynical!
 Let's do it!
 And let's have fun and be kind to ourselves!